Dynamic Probabilistic Reliable Broadcast: Introduction

 Starting from the classical Bracha's algorithm~\cite{br85acb}, Byzantine reliable broadcast algorithms~\cite{ma97secure,MR97srm,toueg-secure} are known to scale poorly, as they typically have $O(n)$ per-process communication complexity, where $n$ is the number of processes.
-The reason for this is their use of \emph{quorums}~\cite{ma97bqs,quorum-systems}, i.e., sets of processes that are large enough (typically more than $2/3n$) to always intersect in at least one correct process.
+This can be explained by their use of \emph{quorums}~\cite{ma97bqs,quorum-systems}, i.e., sets of processes that are large enough (typically more than $2/3n$) to ensure that any two such sets have at least one correct process in common.
 By relaxing the quorum-intersection requirement to only hold with high probability, the per-process communication complexity can be reduced to $O(\sqrt{n})$~\cite{probabilisticquorums}.
-Guerraoui et al.~\cite{scalable-rb-disc} describe a protocol that replaces quorums with randomly selected \emph{samples}.
-A three-phase gossip-based broadcast where each phase consists in exchange with a small (of the order $O(\log{n})$), randomly selected set of processes, which would give $O(\log{n})$ per-process communication cost.
-It is shown that assuming a static adversary and an underlying uniform random sampling mechanism, the protocol can be tuned to guarantee almost negligible probabilities of failing the properties of reliable broadcast in realistic settings.
+Guerraoui et al.~\cite{scalable-rb-disc} describe a probabilistic broadcast protocol that replaces quorums with randomly selected \emph{samples}.
+This gossip-based broadcast consists of three phases, where in each phase involves communication with with a small (of the order $O(\log{n})$), randomly selected set of processes (a sample), which would give $O(\log{n})$ per-process communication cost.
+It can be shown that assuming a static adversary and an underlying uniform random sampling mechanism, the protocol can be tuned to guarantee almost negligible probabilities of failing the properties of reliable broadcast.